Home · faucets

 • Stagnant water (guest bathrooms, rarely-used outdoor faucets)

-• Warm temperatures (above 70°F accelerates growth)
+• Warm temperatures (above 70°F speeds up growth)

 Type 2: Mold/Biofilm